2021 FIFA Beach Soccer World Cup qualification (CONMEBOL)

 The 2021 FIFA Beach Soccer World Cup qualifiers for CONMEBOL was the ninth edition of the FIFA Beach Soccer World Cup qualification championship for South American men's national teams, and the third edition organized by CONMEBOL.
-Originally scheduled to be played in May 2021, it was eventually re-scheduled to be held from 26 June to 4 July 2021 in Rio de Janeiro, Brazil.
+Originally scheduled to be played in May 2021, it was eventually rescheduled to be held from 26 June to 4 July 2021 in Rio de Janeiro, Brazil.

 The tournament served to determine the three nations from CONMEBOL that qualified for the 2021 FIFA Beach Soccer World Cup in Russia.

 Hosts Brazil were the defending champions.

 Teams

 All ten CONMEBOL member national teams entered the tournament.

 Draw

 The draw of the tournament was held on 4 June 2021, 18:00 PYT (UTC−4), at the CONMEBOL headquarters in Luque, Paraguay.
 The hosts and holders, Brazil, and the previous tournament's runners-up, Uruguay were seeded and assigned to the head of the groups A and B respectively.
 The remaining eight teams were split into four "pairing pots" (Paraguay–Argentina, Peru–Colombia, Chile–Ecuador, Bolivia–Venezuela) based on the final placement they reached in the previous edition of the tournament (shown in brackets).

 From each pot, the first team drawn was placed into Group A and then its position within the group was drawn; the second team drawn was placed into Group B and its position within the group was also defined by draw.

 The draw resulted in the following groups: